gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 There are a few options:

 1. Use the LLDB from the Android NDK.
 This allows listing symbols, disassembly code, etc but not provide Swift-specific information.
 This is sometimes useful to determine whether an issue comes from the LLVM LLDB or the Swift LLDB.
-2. Use the LLDB from the Swift Android SDK.
+2. Use the LLDB from the Swift toolchain.
 It has full Swift support.
 3. Start a debugging session in VS Code, based on lldb-dap.

 ### Use the LLDB from the Android NDK